l8nite/JsonApiNet/README.md

 JsonApiNet
 ---
-A C# library for deserialization of JSON API responses, built on top of [Json.NET](https://github.com/JamesNK/Newtonsoft.Json).

-This library was written against **v1.0** of [the JSON API specification](http://jsonapi.org/format/)

-> If you're looking for a serializer for your API, give the [JsonApiMediaTypeFormatter](https://github.com/rmichela/JsonApiMediaTypeFormatter) library a try.

-Basic Usage
 ---
-Here is a simple JSON API document representing a single article.
-The article has an id, a title, and a URL where you can fetch the article resource.
+### This is an in-progress branch for `v2.0` of the `JsonApiNet` library, which is under active development and subject to change.
+See the `v1.0` branch for the initial library implementation and README. ###

+### Major changes in `v2.0` will include support for custom Type and Property resolvers (and a more consistent implementation), a less annoying interface than `JsonConvert.DeserializeObject<JsonApiDocument<List<Article>>>`), support for heterogenous resource collections and support for dependency injection.

+---

+An easy-to-use, extensible C# library for JSON API documents.

+- Deserialization of complex attributes
+- Compound document support for included resources
+- Automatic `Type` and `Property` resolution
+- Attribute and relationship property re-mapping
+- Full object graph for the JSON API document
+- And more!

+Written against **v1.0** of [the JSON API specification](http://jsonapi.org/format/)

+Built on top of [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) and also uses [Humanizer](https://github.com/MehdiK/Humanizer) for type and property inference.

+> Note: This library doesn't provide a serializer (yet).
+There are a couple alternative serializers for JSON API out there, such as the [JsonApiMediaTypeFormatter](https://github.com/rmichela/JsonApiMediaTypeFormatter).
+I haven't done a ton of exploration in this area yet, but I would eventually like to extend this library to support both serialization and deserialization.
+If you're the author of one of these libraries and think it'd be a good fit to merge with this project, let me know.

+Single Resource
+---

+Here is a trivial, single-resource, JSON API document:

     {
       "data": {